code-423n4/2022-05-vetoken/README.md

   - for each veAsset project, there will be a dedicated Booster contract deployed.

 - BaseRewardPool
-  - this contract allow users to stake their VE3Token which they get when depositing their veAsset token in VeAssetDepositor contract
+  - this contract allows users to stake their VE3Token which they get when depositing their veAsset token in VeAssetDepositor contract
   - this contract also allows users to stake the new token they get in exchange when depositing lp token to the Booster contract.
 For each new token representing a lp pool, a new instance of this contract will be created by reward factory contract.
   - for reward pool of VE3token , it collects a portion (configurable) of veAsset token collected from gauges + fee token collected from fee distro contract as extra reward
   - for reward pool of lp token, it collects no less than 80% of veAsset token collected from gauges
   - there are extra pools which added to the reward pool for extra reward tokens collected from veAsset project
-  - when a user claim rewards , a certain amount of veToken will be minted based on formula
+  - when a user claims rewards , a certain amount of veToken will be minted based on formula
   - it is one contract instance for each veAsset project , and one for each lp token

 - VE3DRewardPool
-  - this contract allow users to stake veToken token
+  - this contract allows users to stake veToken token
   - it gets a portion (configurable) of veAsset token collected from gauges for all projects
-  - when a user claim rewards , the contract will lock his veAsset rewards in VeAssetDepositor contract and mint him VE3Tokens with option to stake them in base reward pool
+  - when a user claim s rewards , the contract will lock his veAsset rewards in VeAssetDepositor contract and mint him VE3Tokens with option to stake them in base reward pool
   - There is only one contract for the platform

 - VoterProxy